Kristina01111000/notesforresume/README.md

 - research help linked in document, also the talk

 - have at least 1 financial forecast done by next week
+- all sections in forecast need to be done also

 - follow WP With Tom on youtube -> good tutorials